ARMmbed/mbed-client/README.md

 When registering, the client performs the **Register** operation and provides the properties that the LWM2M Server requires to contact the client (for example End Point Name); maintains the registration and session (for example Lifetime, Queue Mode) between the client and LWM2M Server, and information on the Objects the client supports and existing Object Instances in the client.

-This API enables client registration functionality.
+This API enables the client registration functionality.

 You can provide the mbed Device Server information and issue register command as follows:

-First you need to create your mbed Device Server object that contains information about the Bootstrap Server, such as server address and security mode used by server.
+First you need to create your mbed Device Server object that contains information about the Bootstrap Server, such as server address and security mode used by the server.

-If you have performed the bootstrap operation first, this object is automatically created and available through `bootstrap_done()` callback which you can use directly.
+If you have performed the bootstrap operation first, this object is automatically created and available through the `bootstrap_done()` callback that you can use directly.

 ```
 #include "lwm2m-client/m2msecurity.h"